elainebroche-dev/anagram/README.md

 - Code on to add/remove icon classes using classList came from information on this website : [Classlist to Swap Icons](https://stackoverflow.com/questions/48612799/add-remove-class-fa-icon-javascript)

 ### Media
-- To be written : The fonts used were imported from [Google Fonts](https://fonts.google.com/)
+- The fonts used were imported from [Google Fonts](https://fonts.google.com/)
-- To be written : The colours used were based on ??????
+- The colours used were based on this palette at [Scheme Color](https://www.schemecolor.com/very-dark-blue-grey-orange.php)
-- To be wrritten : The icons xxxxxx were taken from [Font Awesome](https://fontawesome.com/)
+- The icons for the clock, correct answer, incorrect answer, user and exit icons were taken from [Font Awesome](https://fontawesome.com/)

-- Background photo by <a href="https://unsplash.com/@ripato?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ricardo Gomez Angel</a> on <a href="https://unsplash.com/photos/5YM26lUicfU">Unsplash</a>
+- Background photo is by <a href="https://unsplash.com/@ripato?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ricardo Gomez Angel</a> on <a href="https://unsplash.com/photos/5YM26lUicfU">Unsplash</a>
 - The favicon was created from the "exchange" icon image on [Font Awesome](https://fontawesome.com/)
 - Screen layout and interactions were influenced by the UX features of the [Duolingo](https://www.duolingo.com/learn) application.

 ### Acknowledgments

 - To be written.